Guillermo-Hidalgo-Gadea/Seminar-TrackingAnimalBehavior/_sources/Syllabus.md

 # Syllabus

-**Title:** S Project Seminar Biopsychologie - Computational Ethology
-**ID:** 112726
+**Title:** Tracking Animal Behavior - Block Seminar **ID:** 118924
-**Credits:** 5
+**Credits:** 3
 **Workload:** 2 semester hours per week
 **Semester:** WS 21/22 Ruhr-University Bochum
 **Lecturer:** Guillermo Hidalgo Gadea

 ## Description

-What is behavior, and how can we measure it?
-Experimental Psychologists operationalize behavior as task relevant interactions with stimuli and rewards, such as frequency of key pecking, reaction times, and the number of errors is specific tasks, while biologists classify behavior in qualitative clusters and analyze time spent on grooming behavior, or the frequency and intensity of aggressive interactions.
-New advances in computer vision and machine learning have changed the way we measure spatiotemporal dynamics of animal movement, but do we really understand Animal Behavior?
-In this Seminar we will work with video data of human and non-human animals in different setting and apply cutting edge machine learning techniques to extract spatial and temporal data to describe the continuous stream of behavior.
+New advances in computer vision and machine learning have changed the way we measure spatiotemporal dynamics of animal movement from video data.
+But do we really understand Animal Behavior?
+This hands-on seminar will introduce new advances in the field of computational neuroethology and teach you how to use animal tracking software such as DeepLabCut (Mathis et al., 2018) and BORIS (Friard et al., 2016) to analyze animal behavior.
+We will learn basic python skills for data analysis as well as state-of-the-art computer vision techniques to analyze video data.
+You will work on individual projects to gain practical experience and will end discussing the boundaries of what constitutes behavior.
+From mere location in space, to body pose, movement and goal-orientedness.

 ## Expectations

 Programming skills are not necessary, but technical affinity and basic computer skills will be advantageous.
 The course language may be either English or German, depending on students’ background.
-The **seminar will be graded** by (1) active participation in classroom interactions and (2) a final poster presentation.
-Students will have to read some of the provided literature prior to the respective paper-discussions.
-Wherever possible, the content of the seminar will be tailored to prospective bachelor dissertation projects.
-After this seminar students will have learned to use Python for data analysis, as well as some state-of-the-art machine learning techniques for computational ethology such as DeepLabCut \(Mathis et al., 2018\), Anipose \(Karashchuk et al., 2020\) and VAME \(Luxem et al., 2020\).
+The Block seminar will consist of one introductory session and six seminar days, grouped in three consecutive blocks.
+The final schedule will be discussed on Friday, October 22nd, 2021.
+The course will consist of lectures, discussions, group improvs and hands on exercises.
+Group improvs are an active learning strategy consisting of short (unprepared) presentations of ongoing group projects.
+The **seminar will not be graded**, but active participation and classroom interaction is expected.

 ## Contents
+**Introduction, Fr.
+22.10.2021 2pm**
+-	Lecture: About me and Syllabus
+-	Discussion: Scheduling
+-	Lecture: Presentation of datasets
+-	Discussion: Project assignment

+---

+**Block 1, day 1**
+-	Lecture: What is behavior and what does it mean for psychologists?
+-	Group improv: Project proposal, hypotheses, and operationalization
+-	Lecture: How can we measure animal behavior?
+-	Hands on: Installing and scoring in BORIS

+**Block 1, day 2**
+-	Discussion: Recap measuring behavior and BORIS
+-	Lecture: Intro and how to use DeepLabCut
+-	Hands on: Dummy DeepLabCut project
+-	Group improv: Updated project proposal

+Homework: Own data collection (if necessary)

+---

+**Block 2, day 3**
+-	Discussion: Recap DeepLabCut workflow
+-	Lecture: Recent advances in computational ethology
+-	Group improv: Methods, and analysis
+-	Hands on: DeepLabCut projects (data management)

+**Block 2, day 4**
+-	Discussion: DeepLabCut Troubleshooting
+-	Hands on: DeepLabCut projects (labeling)

+Individual appointments (if necessary)
+-	Training GLC model with GPU
+-	Analyzing videos with GPU

+---

+**Block 3, day 5**
+-	Discussion: Recap DeepLabCut troubleshooting
+-	Group improv: DeepLabCut results
-1. Introduction to Computational Ethology
+-	Lecture: Introduction to time series analysis
-   * From Tinbergen to Deep Learning
-   * Methods and goals
-2. Why Tracking is not Behavior
-   * Differences in location, kinematics and poses
-   * Multi-animal settings
-3. Levels of Analysis and Quantification of Behavior
-   * Structure, spatial relation, and consequence
-   * Measuring latencies, frequencies, intensities, or duration?
-4. Classification of Animal Behavior
-   * Ethograms and Expert-Annotations
-   * Supervised and Unsupervised machine learning
-5. The Problems of Spacetime
-   * Spatiotemporal Dynamics
-   * Sampling Methods and Dimensionality Reduction
-6. Measuring in Multidimensional Space
-   * Goal oriented research and lost Dimensions
-   * 3D Imaging, Triangulation and 2D lifting
+-	Hands on: Kinematic analysis and unsupervised ML in python (scripts provided)

+**Block 3, day 6**
+-	Hands on: Data analysis
+-	Hands on: Prepare final presentation
+-	Group improv: Hypothesis, methods, and results
+-	Discussion: Pros and cons of DeepLabCut